Home Depot and Sherwin Williams Take Top Spots in US Paint & Primer Market

 Reliable statistics have become increasingly important as the world continues to put emphasis on quantitative results.
 They show up in medicine, education, politics, and our favorite, market research.
 Statistics are easily accessible to anyone anywhere with today’s technology.
 Companies are using these numbers to attract consumers with lines such as ‘9 out of 10 teachers recommend THIS product!’ or ‘#1 cancer care center.’
 Likewise, statistics can make for a compelling hook in a blog post or a social media post.

 Businesses love to use statistics.
 Using data helps them sound impressive and authoritative.
 However, that may sometimes confuse consumers who don’t know how to evaluate for reliable statistics.
 Even businesses that contract out their marketing research or consumer data research may not fully understand the statistics that are returned to them.
-Numbers can be misleading for anyone, that is why we have identified seven characteristics to look for when searching for reliable statistics.
+Numbers can be misleading for anyone, that is why we have identified seven characteristics to look for and avoid when searching for reliable statistics:

 1. Statistics Benefit the Group Who Collected the Information